Alessandro Angelini (he/him/his)

 My work as an anthropologist broadly concerns how newness enters the world, something commonly understood as creativity or imagination, particularly in conditions under which such possibility seems constrained or impossible.
 I am also interested in the urban experience from underrepresented or marginalized perspectives.
 I have used ethnographic and historical approaches to explore how building practices and cultural production shape political subjectivity in urban squatter settlements.
 My research in Brazil tracks how these environments become objects of material practice, technocratic knowledge, and artistic expression.
 I received my Ph.D. in Anthropology from the Graduate Center at City University of New York (CUNY) in 2013 and later conducted postdoctoral research at the London School of Economics.

-With the LSE I contributed to a multilateral ethnographic research project on the commodification of urban poverty and violence across four cities in the Americas: Rio de Janeiro, Mexico City, Kingston, and New Orleans.
+In my postdoctoral work, I contributed to a multilateral ethnographic research project on the commodification of urban poverty and violence across four cities in the Americas: Rio de Janeiro, Mexico City, Kingston, and New Orleans.
 I studied emerging tensions concerning hospitality and tourism in militarily “pacified” favelas over 18 months in Rio, followed by five months exploring volunteerism and community rebuilding in the Lower Ninth Ward of New Orleans.

 Journal Articles